Programs at The Leaf

 When submitting a request for a program, please provide a minimum of three dates that work for you and your school schedule.
 Our Education & Programs team will reach out to confirm your program.

-- Chaperones must be responsible adults (i.e. teacher, volunteer, or parent).
+• Chaperones must be responsible adults (i.e. teacher, volunteer, or parent).

-Booking and Cancellation Policies
+Cancellation and Weather Policies

-- If you need to cancel your program, please do so as soon as possible.
+• If you need to cancel your program, please do so as soon as possible.

-- A full refund will be issued if the Education Department cancels your tour or program.
+• We reserve the right to cancel or reschedule any program.
+A full refund will be issued if the Education Department cancels your tour or program.

 For more information please contact: